Indian nationalism: Hindu Rashtra

 An important influence upon Hindu consciousness arises from the time of Islamic empires in India.
 Entering the 20th century, Hindus formed over 75% of the population and thus unsurprisingly the backbone and platform of the nationalist movement.
 Modern Hindu thinking desired to unite Hindu society across the boundaries of caste, linguistic groups and ethnicity.
 In 1925, K.B.
 Hedgewar founded the Rashtriya Swayamsevak Sangh (RSS) in Nagpur, as a right-wing Hindutva paramilitary organisation.

 Vinayak Damodar Savarkar coined the term Hindutva for his ideology that described India as a Hindu Rashtra, or a Hindu nation.
-This ideology has become the cornerstone of the political and religious agendas of modern Hindu nationalist bodies like the Bharatiya Janata Party (BJP) and the Vishwa Hindu Parishad (BJP), both of whom are closely associated with the RSS.
+This ideology has become the cornerstone of the political and religious agendas of modern Hindu nationalist bodies like the Bharatiya Janata Party (BJP) and the Vishwa Hindu Parishad (VHP), both of whom are closely associated with the RSS.
 The RSS leads the Sangh Parivar, a collective of Hindutva.
 These particular demands are based upon ending laws that Hindu nationalists consider to be special treatment offered to different religions.